(This page is entirely devoted to

 | Ynhui Park 박이문

-Park is better known in Korea by his pen-name Park
+is better known in Korea by his pen-name Park Imun

-Imun (박이문).
-He did a first doctorate on French
+(박이문).
+He did a first doctorate on French literature

-literature in the Sorbonne then moved to the US and
+in the Sorbonne then moved to the US and did a

-philosophy for 20 years at Simmons College in Boston
+for 20 years at Simmons College in Boston before

-before returning to Korea.
-He is one of Korea's
+returning to Korea.
+He is one of Korea's foremost

-volumes of poetry in Korean as well as one of poems
+of poetry in Korean as well as one of poems he wrote

 the Void.
 Translated by Brother